rblopes/generator-phaser-plus/docs/asset-packs.md

 The sample project created by `generator-phaser-plus` comes with a pre-made module named `assets.js`.
 The starting setting contains only the necessary bits to load the sample game assets, split in two sections.

-*   **`boot`**: this key declares the graphical assets to be loaded during the booting stage of the game, the `Boot` state.
+*   **`preloaderAssets`**: this key declares the graphical assets to be loaded during the booting stage of the game, the `Boot` state.
 These are the graphics that make the splash screen of the "Preloader".

-*   **`game`**: this key declares the remaining game assets, loaded during the `Preloader` state.
+*   **`gameAssets`**: this key declares the remaining game assets, loaded during the `Preloader` state.
 While fetching the necessary assets to be used in the game, the progress will be reported on the splash screen.

 This is only a minimal, recommended set up for Phaser games running using multiple states.